Map of the Ancient Middle East in 3500 BCE, showing the merging Sumerian civilization in Mesopotamia.

 A father had complete control over his children’s lives, even to the point of selling them into slavery, until they married.
 A father could will his inheritance to any of his children, but generally daughters received an equal share with their brothers.

-Numerous technological advances can be attributed to the Mesopotamians: irrigation, the plough, the sail, clay bricks, the potters wheel, metal-working (including metal armour and weaponry), writing, accounting, filing, glass and lamp making, weaving and much more.They also developed an impressive body of scientific knowledge through close observation of the natural world.
+Numerous technological advances can be attributed to the Mesopotamians: irrigation, the plough, the sail, clay bricks, the potters wheel, metal-working (including metal armor and weaponry), writing, accounting, filing, glass and lamp making, weaving and much more.They also developed an impressive body of scientific knowledge through close observation of the natural world.
 Exhaustive lists of animals, plants and minerals have come down to us, as well as lists of Geographical features – rivers, mountains, cities and peoples.
 Plans of cities have been discovered, the most complete one being of Nippur, which matches the maps made by archaeologists.
-The Mesopotamians also showed a practical grasp of chemical processes in many fields, for example in the preparation of recipes and pigments, and the manufacture of coloured glass.
+The Mesopotamians also showed a practical grasp of chemical processes in many fields, for example in the preparation of recipes and pigments, and the manufacture of colored glass.

 Mesopotamian science was particularly fruitful in three areas, mathematics, astronomy and medicine.